Virtual Influencers: Brands Could Land Themselves in Trouble

 • How a Virtual Influencer is created

-Everyone knows that endorsers and spokespeople can be a risk.
+Everyone knows that endorsers and spokespeople can be risky.
 What your spokesperson or endorser does away from your brand can generate damaging and harmful PR.
-Take for instance Paula Deen, who lost her contacts with Walmart and Food Network as the result of a comment she made before becoming famous.
-Or, Roseanne recently having her show canceled on ABC as a result of her racist remarks on Twitter.
+Take, for instance, Paula Deen, who lost her contacts with Walmart and Food Network because of a comment she made before becoming famous.
+Or Roseanne, who recently had her show canceled on ABC because of her racist remarks on Twitter.

-Brands are now using the concept of virtual influencers to eliminate the threat of a spokesperson creating a lousy brand image while still allowing them to tap into massive influencer audiences.
+Brands are now using virtual influencers to eliminate the threat of a spokesperson creating a lousy brand image while still allowing them to tap into massive influencer audiences.

-As published on AdWeek, let’s take a look at two cases of digital influencers.
+As published on AdWeek, let’s examine two cases of digital influencers.
 We have Shudu Gram and Miquela Sousa.
 Shudu is considered the world’s first digital supermodel, and Miquela is a virtual influencer.
-Both are merely online personas that come from the imaginations of artists.
+Both are merely online personas created by artists.
 Shudu is the creation of a photographer, and we have no idea who Miquela’s creators are, though more information is becoming available.

-And just a few months, between the two of them, they have more than a million followers on Instagram.
-Shudu is positioned as a piece of art somewhat like a mannequin.
-Miquela However is positioned like a normal girl.
+In just a few months, the two of them have more than a million followers on Instagram.
+Shudu is positioned as a piece of art, somewhat like a mannequin.
+Miquela, however, is positioned like a normal girl.
 She posts pictures of herself with her friends on Instagram and claims to support Black Lives Matter.
 She also participates in media interviews.

 It’s important to think about the long run.
 We’re not sure about the staying power of virtual influencers or if they will lose their appeal and die a quick death.
-It’s the human interaction the sustained Public’s Interest.
+It’s the human interaction that is in the Public’s Interest.
 Being a celebrity has a cycle.
-Consumers lift them up and tear them down and become happy when they make a comeback.
+Consumers lift them up, tear them down, and become happy when they make a comeback.
 It’s the imperfection of the human being that ultimately creates that connection.
 Even though a virtual influencer can foster a relationship with their followers, it’s not quite the same thing.

 Even if we consider virtual influencers as a trend that’s here to stay, there are some essential things for your business to consider before you decide to design the ultimate customer persona.